farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Flying Ace.** You are a skilled combat pilot, and as such may roll Drive instead of Shoot to attack in a dogfight. (adapted from Spirit of the Century SRD, §6.21.1)
 - **Gunner.** You’re a former military man with the training to use vehicle-mounted weaponry.
 You may use your Drive skill to make attacks with such weapons.
 - **Mechanic.** You may roll Drive instead of Crafts when working on a wheeled vehicle. (adapted from Spirit of the Century SRD, §6.9.1)
-- **Mounted Combat.** You may roll Drive instead of Fight to make melee attacks whenever you are riding an animal. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
+- **Mounted Combat.** You may roll Drive instead of Fight to make melee attacks whenever you are riding an animal.
 - **Old Salt.** You may use Drive instead of Lore to make predictions about the weather.
 (Peter Blake)
 - **Plane Mechanic.** You may roll Drive instead of Crafts when working on a vehicle capable of flight. (adapted from Spirit of the Century SRD, §6.21.2)
 - **Traffic Watcher.** You really know how to use those rear-view mirrors.
 You may use Drive instead of Notice to be aware of vehicles and road conditions, to detect vehicular ambushes, and to determine turn order while operating a vehicle.